 Boot camp is 80% mental and 20% physical.
 Don't get discouraged or give in to the temptation to give up (namely because quitting is not an option.)
 Don't look too far ahead and stay focused on the task at hand.

 6. Help Your Buddy

 You will live, eat, sleep, fight and die as a team.
 The sooner you learn to work as a team, the sooner life will get better for you.
 Boot camp is about being part of the team; individuals are weeded out and swiftly taken care of.
 You need to focus on the "we'' aspect of everything you do.

 7. Break the Rules at Your Own Risk

-There are very few rules (no smoking, no going to the movies, no drinking alcohol, etc.) unique to Boot Camp, but they do expect you to follow them.
-Failure to do so may convince the military that you are not worth wasting time or resources on.
-At the very least you will find yourself poorer financially and more invigorated physically.
+Very few rules (no smoking, no going to the movies, no drinking alcohol, etc.) are unique to boot camp, but they expect you to follow them.
+Failing to do so may convince the military that you are not worth the time or resources.
+At the very least, you will find yourself poorer financially and more invigorated physically.

 8. Do Not Question the Logic Behind What You're Doing

-Just about everything you will do in Boot Camp has a purpose, even if that purpose is nothing more than to confuse you.
-There will come times when you will want to question why you are doing something, which, in your opinion, is stupid and a waste of your time.
-Boot Camp is a one-size-fits-all method and so it never sits well with anyone, so just suck it up and remember point #5.
+Just about everything you will do in boot camp has a purpose, even if that purpose is nothing more than to confuse you.
+There will come times when you will want to question why you are doing something, which, in your opinion, is stupid and a waste of time.
+Boot camp is a one-size-fits-all method, and so it never sits well with everyone.
+Suck it up and remember point No. 5.